mwelwankuta/BetterMouse/README.md

 If you prefer not to use the installer:

-1. Download the ZIP file from the releases page
+1. Download the exe file from the releases page
 2. Extract to your preferred location
-3. Run `MouseGestures.exe` directly
+3. Run `BetterMouse.exe` directly
-4. Optionally, run `install_service.bat install` as Administrator to install as a service

 ## Usage